-- a.
-Minimal invasive surgery (MIS) is proposed in various situations as such as LODA(arthroscopic assistance), Achilles rupture, Lisfranc dislocation, malleolar fracture, calcaneus fracture.[7, 8,9, 10] - b.
-Navigation could be proposed to improve the accuracy of correction using post traumatic arthrodeses in ankle, mid or hind foot.
-[10, 11] - c.
-New implants have been developed in term of design(adapted to the foot and ankle)(plate, screw,pin,anchor....) but also in term of materials (Titanium alloy), even using bioabsorbable components for scew, pin or plate.[12, 13, 14]
+- Minimal invasive surgery (MIS) is proposed in various situations as such as LODA (arthroscopic assistance), Achilles rupture, Lisfranc dislocation, malleolar fracture, calcaneus fracture.
+[7, 8,9, 10] (fig 8, 9, 10, 11, 12) - New implants have been developed - in term of design adapted to the foot and ankle) (plate, screw,pin,anchor....) - but also in term of materials (Titanium alloy) - even using bioabsorbable components for scew, pin or plate.
+[12, 13, 14] - silicone implant for lesser rays can help in very difficult conditions as such as dislocation or severe unreconstructable fractures! (fig. 13, 14) - Regenerative surgery with chondrocyte transplantation, bone marrow differenciation or BMP are in progress. - Computer assisted surgery could be proposed to improve the accuracy of correction using post-traumatic arthrodeses in ankle, mid or hind foot [10, 11] (fig.15a,b)